-- An embedded lisp interpreter that allows easier extension of the editor. - Several new syntax highlight modes, and indentation rules for C and Lisp. - Flexible search/replace interface that allows regex matches. - Please refer to xedit (1) for more details. - Support for printing via Xprint.
+- An embedded lisp interpreter that allows easier extension of the editor. - Several new syntax highlight modes, and indentation rules for C and Lisp. - Flexible search/replace interface that allows regex matches. - Please refer to xedit(1) for more details. - XPrint support.